ethanvillalovoz/ethanvillalovoz.github.io/content/post/CMU-RISS-2024/index.md

 ---
-title: 📈 This Summer I will work on Reward Learning with [Michelle Zhao](https://mzhao98.github.io/) and Prof. [Henny Admoni](https://hennyadmoni.com/) at CMU as part of the [RISS](https://riss.ri.cmu.edu/) program!
+title: 🔬 This Summer I will work on Reward Learning at CMU!
-# summary: Use popular tools such as Plotly, Mermaid, and data frames.
+summary: This summer, I will work on Reward Learning with [Michelle Zhao](https://mzhao98.github.io/) and Prof. [Henny Admoni](https://hennyadmoni.com/) at CMU as part of the [RISS](https://riss.ri.cmu.edu/) program!
 date: 2024-06-03
 authors:
   - admin